2022 - Volume #46, Issue #5, Page #04

 “The heart of the project is the eye of the clutch, so I bought a clutch disc and cut the center out.
 I also bought a 1-in. shaft coupler and a friend with a machine shop welded them together for $40.
 That allowed me to extend the transmission shaft to the 1-in. keyed shaft.
 The only trick was to line up the old stuff to the new stuff,” Floerkey explains.

 He figured the 212cc engine would work in the H because the tractor’s original engine was small with 24 hp. and 1,600 rpm’s.
 Though the new engine is only 6.5 hp., it runs at up to 3,600 rpm’s.
 He used a large 84-tooth sprocket on the new shaft to make up for horsepower with increased gear ratio.
 He wasn’t sure if No. 40 chain would be enough, but it’s worked well for a couple of years.
-The total cost for getting the Farmall H running was about $400.
+The total cost of getting the Farmall H running was about $400.

 The Predator 212 Tractor post on his YouTube channel, Keyfarm, shows how he rigged up the engine.
 It has inspired others to use the 212cc engine in other projects.

-A gallon of gas lasts about 3 hrs. on half throttle and the tractor does everything he’s needed to do so far.
+A gallon of gas lasts about 3 hrs. on half throttle, and the tractor does everything he’s needed to do so far.

-The biggest shortcoming is that it doesn’t have enough rpm’s to run a pto for most equipment, and it’s slow.
+The biggest shortcoming is that it doesn’t have enough rpm’s to run a pto for most equipment and it’s slow.

 Floerkey, who also tinkers with remote control, figures he has a solution for that.

 He plans to add an 18-hp.
 DuroMax engine and pto shaft on the back of his 1992 Mazda pickup that also has a 212cc engine.
-The plan is to pull the bushhog with the truck.
+The plan is to pull the bush hog with the truck.
 After that, he plans to upgrade to an 18-hp. engine on the tractor.

-“My goal is to have a video of me sitting in the shade with my tractor bushhogging by remote control.
+“My goal is to have a video of me sitting in the shade with my tractor bush hogging by remote control.
 So, stay tuned,” he says.

 Contact: FARM SHOW Followup, Chris Floerkey, Danville, Ala. (ckeyfarm@gmail.com; YouTube: Keyfarm).